-Characterize a directional coupler and an amplifier.
+Characterize a lowpass filter, directional coupler and an amplifier.

-Measure the operating frequency range, coupling and directivity of the coupler and compare them to the data sheet.
+First determine the characteristics of the lowpass filter.
+Do they match your expectation?
+Also compare it to its data sheet.
+Next, measure the operating frequency range, coupling and directivity of the coupler and compare them to the data sheet.
 In a next step the amplifier is connected and supplied with an external power source.
-The amplifier gain and the input VSWR should be obtained and the effect of the input power level on the gain should be observed.
+The amplifier gain, the frequency working range and the input VSWR should be obtained and the effect of the input power level (see 4.7.2) on the gain should be observed.
 Also determine the isolation.

-Characterize and compare your own serial/parallel LC-resonator to a more ideal model.
+Characterize a serial or parallel LC-resonator.

-Solder your own serial or parallel LC-resonator and determine its properties.
-The resonance frequency should be approximately 2 GHz.
-Why is the behaviour more complicated than you might expect?
-Can you improve it?
-Compare it with a more ideal resonator provided.
-Think about what terminations are reasonable for their second port, and verify your expectations.
+Measure the properties of a serial/parallel LC-resonator.
+Compare its behavior to an ideal LC-resonator.
+Why might the behavior be more complex than you would expect?
+What could be done to improve it?
 The transmission should also be measured.
-Should T = 1 + R hold?
+Should T=1+R hold?
 If not, why?
 In each case, consider both amplitude and phase and explain what you see.